The STEM Saturdays Program

 Lunch, snack, and Metrocards provided.

-Students are divided into teams of about four students each as they proceed to solving an engineering problem posed at the beginning of the program.
-Cooper Union mentors guide the students through the design and prototyping process, while important professional skills like technical communication and teamwork skills are developed.
+Students are divided into teams of three-four students each, tasked to solve an engineering problem posed at the beginning of the program.
+Cooper Union mentors guide the students through the design and prototyping process, while important professional skills like technical communication and teamwork are developed.
 The program includes career counseling and college planning sessions with Cooper Union staff members.
+Short homework assignments during the week are given.

 The daily schedule is divided into a morning session, a working lunch, and an afternoon session.
 The morning session focuses on fundamental knowledge-building where students are given a lesson on a specific topic and/or skill.
 During the working lunch, the students watch a video lecture or presentation (20 minutes) on a topic that is timely and relevant to their academic development.
 A half hour is then spent mentoring students on a discussion of the video and how the topic discussed relates to their lives.
 The afternoon session is then dedicated to applying the fundamental skills taught in the morning to the problem they are solving.

-The program culminates with a technical presentation where student teams try to convince a panel of invited guests and judges to invest in their product.
+The 12-week program culminates with a technical presentation where all of the students present and pitch their product to a panel of invited guests and judges.
 The students on the winning team will all receive a monetary prize.

 Fall Semester Program